“Finally” – John Cooney hits the big time - Irish Boxing

 John Cooney plans to use his dream come true moment to help him live the dream.

-The Galway super featherweight has landed a coveted spot on the massive Cameron-Taylor II card and will fight for the BUI Celtic title at the 3Arena on November 25.
+The Galway super featherweight has landed a coveted spot on the massive Cameron-Taylor II card and will fight for the BBBofC Celtic title at the 3Arena This weekend.

 The 27-year-old admits providing support to Katie Taylor is a magic moment for him but points out it also represents a chance to sprinkle some stardust on his career.